 - 50 activities and attractions in Jena you cannot miss

 - Where to go for a scenic hike around Jena

 - How to get into the Christmas spirit when you’re abroad

-- What local food you need to try in Stuttgart
+- The best local food to try in Stuttgart

-- What’s then historic Xmas market in Jena like?
+- What’s the historic Xmas market in Jena like?